 Policy 5534.1 – Anaphylaxis

 Every allergic reaction has the potential for developing into a life-threatening event known as anaphylaxis.
-Anaphylaxis is always a medical emergency as students can have the onset of symptoms within minutes, and if untreated, it can lead to collapse and death shortly thereafter.
+Anaphylaxis is always a medical emergency as students can have the onset of symptoms within minutes to hours, and if untreated, it can lead to collapse and death shortly thereafter.

 Anaphylaxis is usually an immediate reaction occurring within seconds or minutes to an hour following exposure to an allergen (food, insect sting, latex, medication).
 There is no predictable pattern with anaphylaxis.
 Each subsequent episode may be the same, more severe, or less severe.

 For severe allergic reactions, epinephrine is the drug of choice for treatment.
-Every student with a history of anaphylaxis should have at least one emergency kit in the health office.
-Some students may have additional kits at school or may carry a kit with them.
+Every student with a history of anaphylaxis should have at least one Epinephrine auto-injector in the health office.
+Some students may have additional Epinephrine auto-injectors at school or may carry an epinephrine auto-injector on their person.
+A completed medication authorization form signed by the parent or legal guardian AND a prescriber must be on file in the office.
+Medication authorization forms must be renewed annually.

-Individuals not know to be at risk of anaphylaxis
+Individuals not known to be at risk of anaphylaxis

 A student not known to be at risk of anaphylaxis may also display symptoms of severe allergic reaction.
+Per the National Institute of Health, 16- 18% of children experience their first reaction at school.
 In such circumstances, school staff should assess the situation and take action as would be appropriate for any other illness/injury/emergency incidents.
 This includes calling 911 if anaphylaxis is suspected.

 When given intramuscularly (IM) in the outer thigh, the onset of action is quick and peaks within 9 minutes.
 It must be given as soon as possible to treat and reverse symptoms.
 Administering epinephrine buys time to get to an emergency room for additional care.

-A second EpiPen® may be administered if no improvement in symptoms occurs within 15-20 minutes.
-When in doubt, administer EpiPen® and immediately call 911.
+A second Epinephrine auto-injector may be administered if no improvement in symptoms occurs within 15-20 minutes.
+When in doubt, administer Epinephrine auto-injector and immediately call 911.
 Due to the short duration of action of epinephrine and the high potential that additional emergency treatment will be needed, prompt activation of the local EMS by calling 911 and subsequent transport to a medical facility is imperative.
 Unfortunately, epinephrine and other treatments for anaphylaxis are not fail-safe; deaths can and do occur despite administration of emergency medications.
 The only truly effective treatment is absolute avoidance of the allergen.

 When a student known to be at risk for anaphylaxis displays initial symptoms, it must be presumed that the student is in need of the assistance outlined in the student’s emergency health plan.
 Immediate intervention is essential.
 It will not harm the student if his/her prescribed medication is given even if anaphylaxis is not present.